hsf-training/hsf-training-ml-webpage/_episodes/11-Model_Comparison.md

 # Alternative Metrics

 As seen in the previous section, accuracy is typically not the preferred metric for classifiers.
 In this section we will define some new metrics.
-Let TP, FP, TN, FN be the number of true positives, false positives, true negatives, and false negatives classified using a given model. **Note that in this terminology, a background event is considered negative while a signal event is considered positive**.
+Let TP, FP, TN, FN be the number of true positives, false positives, true negatives, and false negatives classified using a given model. **Note that in this terminology, a <span style="color:blue">background</span> event is considered negative while a <span style="color:orange">signal</span> event is considered positive**.

-* TP: Signal events correctly identified as signal events
+* TP: <span style="color:orange">Signal</span> events correctly identified as <span style="color:orange">signal</span> events
-* FP: Background events incorrectly identified as signal events
+* FP: <span style="color:blue">Background</span> events incorrectly identified as <span style="color:orange">signal</span> events
-* TN: Background events correctly identified as background events
+* TN: <span style="color:blue">Background</span> events correctly identified as <span style="color:blue">background</span> events
-* FN: Signal events incorrectly identified as background events
+* FN: <span style="color:orange">Signal</span> events incorrectly identified as <span style="color:blue">background</span> events

-Before getting into these metrics, it is important to note that a machine learning binary classifier is capable of providing a probability that a given instance corresponds to a signal or background (i.e. it would output `[0.2, 0.8]` where the first index corresponds to background and the second index as signal).
+Before getting into these metrics, it is important to note that a machine learning binary classifier is capable of providing a probability that a given instance corresponds to a <span style="color:orange">signal</span> or <span style="color:blue">background</span> (i.e. it would output `[0.2, 0.8]` where the first index corresponds to <span style="color:blue">background</span> and the second index as <span style="color:orange">signal</span>).

 > ## Probability or not?
 > There is some debate as to whether the numbers in the output of a machine learning classifier (such as `[0.2, 0.8]`) actually represent probabilities.
 For more information read [the following scikit-learn documentation](https://scikit-learn.org/stable/modules/calibration.html).
 In general, for a *well calibrated classifier*, these do in fact represent probabilities in the frequentist interpretation.
 It can be difficult, however, to assess whether or not a classifier is indeed *well calibrated*.
 As such, it may be better to interpret these as confidence levels rather than probabilities.